Updated constraints from the effective field theory analysis of BOSS power spectrum on Early Dark Energy: Discussion and Conclusions

 \section{Discussion and Conclusions}

 The developments of the predictions for the galaxy clustering statistics from the EFTofLSS have made possible the study of BOSS data beyond the conventional analyses dedicated to extracting BAO and $f\sigma_8$ information.
-There has been in the recent literature a number of studies aiming at measuring the $\Lambda$CDM parameters at precision comparable with that of \Planck~CMB data (see e.g. Refs.~\cite{DAmico:2019fhj,Ivanov:2019pdj,Colas:2019ret,DAmico:2020kxu,DAmico:2020tty,Chen:2021wdi,Zhang:2021yna,Philcox:2021kcw}).
+There has been in the recent literature a number of studies aiming at measuring the $\Lambda$CDM parameters at precision comparable with that of \Planck~CMB data (see, \emph{e.g.}, Refs.~\cite{DAmico:2019fhj,Ivanov:2019pdj,Colas:2019ret,DAmico:2020kxu,DAmico:2020tty,Chen:2021wdi,Zhang:2021yna,Philcox:2021kcw}).
 Additionally, it was shown that BOSS full-shape data, when analyzed using the one-loop predictions from the EFTofLSS (here called EFTBOSS data), can lead to strong constraints on extension to the $\Lambda$CDM model.
 In particular, the EDE model, currently one of the most promising models to resolve the Hubble tension \cite{Poulin:2018cxd,Schoneberg:2021qvd}, was shown to be severely constrained by EFTBOSS data \cite{DAmico:2020ods,Ivanov:2020ril}.
 However, it was subsequently argued that part of the constraints may come from a mismatch in the primordial power spectrum $A_s$ amplitude between EFTBOSS and \Planck~\cite{Smith:2020rxx}.

-Recently, it was found that the original EFTBOSS data used in these analyses were affected by an inconsistency between the normalization of the survey window function and the one of the data measurements, that lead to a mismatch in $A_s$.
-A proper reanalysis of the EFTBOSS data constraints the EDE model was lacking until now.
+Recently, it was found that the original EFTBOSS data used in these analyses were affected by an inconsistency between the normalization of the survey window function and the one of the data measurements, which led to a mismatch in $A_s$.
+A proper reanalysis of the EFTBOSS data constraints on the EDE model was lacking until now.

-In this paper, we have performed a thorough investigation of the constraints on EDE in light of the correctly normalized EFTBOSS data, and estimated the shifts introduced on the reconstructed cosmological parameters and their errors between various analyses strategy.
+In this paper, we have performed a thorough investigation of the constraints on EDE in light of the correctly normalized EFTBOSS data and estimated the shifts introduced on the reconstructed cosmological parameters and their errors between various analysis strategies.
 A similar analysis within the $\Lambda$CDM model is presented in Sec.
-IV of our companion paper~\cite{Paper1}.
+IV of our companion paper~\cite{Simon:2022lde}.
 Our results are summarized in the following. \\